ooples/pine_script_docs/source/primer/First_indicator.rst

 First indicator
 ===============

-Let's look at the implementation of the
+Let's look at the implementation of a
 `MACD <https://www.tradingview.com/support/solutions/43000502344-macd-moving-average-convergence-divergence/>`__ indicator in Pine:

 .. code-block:: pine